EricZheng0404/Mode-Analytics-Project/Case 2: Understanding Search Functionality.md

 If more users keep using the function, less users turning away from it, and the average search session is getting shorter, then I know the search function is making progress over the old search function.

+# Reflection (what should I do better)
+1. Really understand what each column and each value mean.
+I misunderstood what `search_autocomplete` mean in the first place.
+When I realized my mistake, I need to redo everything for the very beginning, which was frustrating and time-consuming.
+DO UNDERSTAND THE CONTEXT BEFORE DIVING INTO THE QUESTION.
+2. Redefine the success metric. `retention_rate` and `churn_rate` are good metrics, but is not the best in the context of the search function.
+I should find some better metrics to gauge how is the search function per se.
+3. Understand more about A/B testing.
+I know all along that A/B testing is often used in business analysis.
+Really should check that out.